 Y5 Prime 2018 was launched in May 2018 and is the successor to the last year’s Y5 2017.
 The company has initiated a series of budget devices under the moniker of “Prime 2018”.
 Earlier we reviewed Y7 Prime 2018, which proved to be a slight let down.
 Let’s see how the Huawei Y5 Prime 2018 fares in our real-life usage tests.

 - Display: 5.45 inches, LCD

 - Chipset: Mediatek 6739

 Apart from providing the extraordinary design in flagships, the company has amazed us by providing an elegant design and adequate build material in lower-end devices too, and this phone is a superb example of Huawei’s craftsmanship in an affordable price.

 The back of the phone hosts a horizontal camera along with flash in the top left corner and Huawei branding on the spine of the phone.
-Apart from that, the entire back side empty and there is no fingerprint scanner.
+Apart from that, the entire backside is empty and there is no fingerprint scanner.
 We can’t complain much since it’s an entry-level phone.

 Volume Rocker and the power key reside on the usual right side of the phone.
 On the left, we have a dual SIM card tray which also includes a dedicated microSD card slot.
 Top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.

 The phone only weighs a 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
 The back of the phone is slightly curved from the edges to attain a better grip.